0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/local-node.md

 ---
 -->

+!!! danger
+    - This zkevm-node setup is deprecated and will no longer be supported.
+    - Please migrate to the [cdk-erigon node setup](https://docs.polygon.technology/cdk/getting-started/cdk-erigon/deploy-cdk-erigon/).

 This quick start guide shows you how to deploy a zkEVM rollup stack on your local machine.

 It sets up and runs the following components: